nghuyong/rasa-faq-bot/readme.md

 rasa x --rasa-x-port 8888
 ```

-Change the localhost into your server ip, then you can access your rasa x page.
+And you can get the log:

 ```latex
 Starting Rasa X in local mode... �🚀

 The server is running at http://localhost:8888/login?username=me&password=zrjV0BwYSzYP
 ```
+Change the localhost into your server ip, then you can access your rasa x page.